pu2clr/Si4825_RADIO_HACK/README.md

 **IMPORTANT:** In some contexts within the Si4825 documentation, the acronym AM refers to Medium Wave (MW) rather than Amplitude Modulation.
 However, it is important to highlight that both MW and SW bands operate using Amplitude Modulation.

+## Frequency Tuning

+A valid channel can be found by adjusting a 100K potentiometer connected to the TUNE1 and TUNE2 pins of the Si4825 chip.
+The central terminal of the potentiometer is connected to the TUNE2 pin, while the other terminals are connected to TUNE1 and ground, respectively.

+This configuration allows for smooth and precise frequency tuning across the supported bands.

 ### Datasheet FM band information

 The Si4825 has a built-in low noise amplifier (LNA) that allows it to receive FM radio signals from 64 to 109 MHz, covering the worldwide FM broadcast band.
 It can also pick up TV audio stations in the same frequency range used in China.